Skip to Main

 According to Boston Consulting Group, one in three engineering jobs is likely to go unfilled until the year 2030.
 With so many jobs available, how can we get more women into the field of engineering?
 The answer may include marketing engineering careers to younger students.

-“Role models are so important, and that’s really what we try to do here at Society of Women Engineers.
-We showcase all the opportunities that are out there and connect girls with women that are working in engineering,” said Horting.
+“Role models are so important, and that’s really what we try to do here at the Society of Women Engineers.
+We showcase all the opportunities that are out there and connect girls with women who are working in engineering,” said Horting.
 “They can start to see themselves in those roles and develop the confidence.”

 Advertisement

-Scott has one final message for girls who are interested in engineering but may be hesitant because it’s a male dominated field.
+Scott has one final message for girls who are interested in engineering but may be hesitant because it’s a male-dominated field.

 “It’s a great major, it’s very rewarding.
 You feel really good in the end when you can see your work come to fruition.
 If it’s something you enjoy.
 I would say go for it, and if I was able to do it, I think anyone can,” said Scott.